HamzaFarhat/hamzas/README.md

 # hamzas
-## peronal website on hamzas.ca domain i bought
+* Peronal website on hamzas.ca domain i bought
+* More to be updated